NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 - **Open-source and not-for-profit**: Available for the entire AI auditing community.

 ## Solution overview
-_Problem 1_: The human mind is not equipped to detect higher-dimensional forms of algorithmic differentiation.
+Problem 1: The human mind is not equipped to detect higher-dimensional forms of algorithmic differentiation.

-_Problem 2_: If differentiation is detected, a persistent gap remains between quantitative fairness metrics and qualitative interpretation
+Problem 2: If differentiation is detected, a persistent gap remains between quantitative fairness metrics and qualitative interpretation
 ![image](./images/Quantitative-qualitative.png)
 <sub>*Figure 1 – Quantitative-qualitative solution overview*</sub>